Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

         )
 ```

-11. **Important:**  The *"order by"* is a key point as it sorts the rows with the same orderdate together in the micropartitions as they are inserted into the table, to optimize query performance.
+11. **Important:** To optimize query performance in Snowflake, and ensure proper clustering of data in each micropartition, the *"order by"* clause sorts the rows by orderdate as they are inserted into the table.
 ``` sql
     order by
         o_orderdate  -- physically sort rows by a logical partitioning date